-Permeability is moderately slow to moderately high.
-Runoff is very low to very high.
+Runoff is medium to very high.
+Permeability is slow to moderate.
 Rills are none to rare.
-Occurrence is limited to steeper slopes in areas subjected to summer convection storms or rapid spring snowmelt.
-Water flow patterns are none to rare and limited to steeper slopes in areas subjected to summer convection storms or rapid snowmelt.
-Water flow patterns, if present, are short in length and not connected.
+Water flow patterns are rare.
 Pedestals are rare.
-Should pedestals occur, they are confined to areas of water flow.
-Frost heaving of shallow rooted plants should not be considered as pedestalling.
-Perennial herbaceous plants (especially deep-rooted bunchgrasses [i.e., Indian ricegrass]) slow runoff and increase infiltration.
+Occurrence is usually limited to areas of water flow patterns.
+Frost heaving of shallow rooted plants should not be considered an indicator of soil erosion.
+Gullies are none.
+Perennial herbaceous plants (especially deep-rooted bunchgrasses [i.e., Thurber's needlegrass & Indian ricegrass]) slow runoff and increase infiltration.
 Shrub canopy and associated litter break raindrop impact and provide opportunity for snow catch and accumulation on site.